Attracting Butterflies to Your Garden Using Trees

 Creating Shelter and Microhabitats

 Butterflies need shelter from harsh weather and predators.
-Trees can provide the necessary structure and microhabitats:
+Trees and native plants can provide the necessary structure and microhabitats:

 • Hawthorn (Crataegus spp.): These small trees provide dense foliage that offers excellent shelter for butterflies.
 They also produce blossoms rich in nectar and berries that support other wildlife.